What is specdriven?

 Why specdriven vs writing prompts inline?

 Reusability and discovery.
-Skills tested across many projects beat ad-hoc prompts.
-Specs make it trivial to spin up the next project with the same opinionated foundation.
-Plus the community vets quality before anything lands in the catalog.
+Specs make it trivial to spin up the next project with the same opinionated foundation β stack, architecture, file structure, and the AI workflows that fit.

 Can I use a custom destination?